Civilisation: A Personal View

 Simple Sourdough Bread

+UPDATE 25th April 2024: I've revised this recipe to reflect my current practice.
 I've been baking sourdough bread since the start of lockdown in March 2020.
 In this post I'll describe my process now.
 I'll try to make it as simple as possible.
 Note that all the measurements here are approximate.
-Starter I begged some starter from my neighbour.
-Or you can order a sachet of dried starter … Continue reading Simple Sourdough Bread
+Starter I begged some … Continue reading Simple Sourdough Bread

 The First 8 Bars Of “Like Someone In Love”